Intelligence DNA?

 Behavior genetics (also called behavioral genetics) is, very broadly, an academic field dedicated to the study of inheritance and genetic aspects of human and animal behavior.
 Behavior genetics started out in the 1950s as a new transdisciplinary field, following the darker days of eugenics-mongering hereditarian psychometricians, during the first half of the twentieth century.
 It was to be a combined effort of animal geneticists, human geneticists, psychologists, and other researchers from across the social, biological and medical sciences.
 Eminent geneticists, like Theodosius Dobzhansky, were associated with behavior genetics back then.
 An implicit agreement was put in place, to concentrate on "pure science", and avoid controversial issues, like eugenics and race.
 Aaron Panofsky, on whose book5 I am basing this brief historical account, called this period the 'golden era' of behavior genetics.

 All of that fell apart in 1969, when Jensen published his monograph on racial differences in intelligence, and during the "race-IQ controversy" that followed in the early 1970s (to which Feldman refers as "déjà vu").
 The field has changed significantly since then.
 The dominant research program has become, practically, a version of human quantitative genetics, as practiced by psychologists with psychometrician and hereditarian leanings.
 Most importantly, behavior genetics has developed an internal culture of frowning upon criticizing other "club members".
-The field has become internally fragmented with little interaction, for example, between animal and human researchers.
+The field has become internally fragmented with little interaction, for example, between animal and human research.
 This internal culture and fragmentation has allowed all kind of dubious research (such as on race, eugenics, "gay genes", and so on) to take refuge within behavior genetics, under a uniquely loose interpretation of "academic freedom".
 Provocation and perpetual controversy generation became major tools for raising the field's profile.
 Which brings me back to the recent resurgence of "astrological genetics"6 – a collection of popular beliefs and crude forms of scholarship, advocating that the key to understanding (and also possibly treating) human behavioral traits (in particular, "politically sensitive" traits, such as intelligence, criminality, addiction, etc.) is a person's genome.

 In this essay I write about the alleged "genetic basis" of differences in intelligence and education attainment (and to a lesser extent, other measures of cognitive abilities) among individuals.
 I am not a psychologist or a practitioner of "social science".
 My background is mathematical modeling, evolutionary biology and ecology.
 To borrow from Dobzhansky, when he himself wrote in 1973 on the race-IQ controversy7, "my excuse for intruding on this domain" is that the backbone of evolutionary biology since the 1940s has been population genetics.
 And it is population genetic models that the psychologists, who call themselves behavior geneticists, use (and arguably abuse).